Alden sues Lee after news publisher rejects its takeover bid

 Alden said in its lawsuit that it intended its $24 offer to be preliminary, and it could have been changed if the company had engaged in constructive talks.

-Lee's stock gained another 12% Wednesday to close at $40.53 before the lawsuit was announced.
+It remains unclear how Lee’s biggest financier, Warren Buffett’s Berkshire Hathaway, feels about the situation.
+Buffett has yet to comment and he didn’t immediately respond to questions Thursday.
+Berkshire has held all of Lee’s debt since it decided to sell its newspaper chain to Lee in 2020.
+At that time, Buffett said he believed Lee was the best long-term home for Berkshire’s newspapers.

+Lee’s stock dropped more than 7% Thursday to $37.52.
 Before Alden made its initial bid, the stock was selling for $18.49.

-The newspaper industry overall has been struggling with that digital transition because it been accompanied by shrinking revenue, and the pandemic increased the financial pressure on newspapers.
-Many newspapers across the country closed over the last two decades and nearly half of all newsroom jobs were eliminated between 2004 and 2018.

-Even before Lee rejected Alden's bid, it adopted a “poison-pill” plan that would make it more expensive for Alden to buy up Lee’s shares once it owns more than 10% of the company.
+Before rejecting Alden's bid, Lee adopted a “poison-pill” plan that would make it more expensive for Alden to buy up Lee’s shares once it owns more than 10% of the company.
 At that point, the plan would allow Lee's other shareholders to buy shares at a 50% discount or possibly get free shares for every share they already own.

-Lee owns the St. Louis Post-Dispatch, the Buffalo News and dozens of other newspapers including nearly every daily newspaper in Nebraska.
-Unions that represent journalists at those papers have come out strongly against Alden because they're worried about what the hedge fund would do.
+Lee publishes nearly every daily newspaper in Nebraska in addition to those in St. Louis and Buffalo.
+Unions that represent journalists at those papers have come out strongly against Alden.

 Alden has bought up roughly 200 publications across the country in recent years through a series of acquisitions.
 Besides the Tribune papers, Alden also owns the Denver Post, Orange County Register and Boston Herald.